Should Yogis Be Lifting Weights? 2 Instructors Weigh In

 Weight lifting as injury prevention

 According to Adam, weightlifting isn't just a nice supplement to yoga—it's actually key in preventing injuries.
 "Any yogi who's experienced a shoulder injury will likely agree that mobility without balanced strength can be dangerous," says Adam.
-"Most asanas favor your side but do little for your back—so you're walking around with strong pecs but a weak upper back.
+"Most asanas favor your front side but do little for your back—so you're walking around with strong pecs but a weak upper back.
 Hello, shoulder injury."

 Similarly, he says yogis often find that they have strong quads but weak hamstrings, meaning they'll wind up with a knee injury down the road if they don't work hard to strengthen their hamstrings.
 Who wants that?